At first glance at Paul Briggs’ vases, you might assume that the leaf-like protuberances are attached after forming the vessel. … Read More

 Handbuilding techniques allow for a wide range of creativity.
 Here, we’ll share with you some of the most inventive handbuilt work out there and give step-by-step instruction from the artists making it.
 Peruse through our archive of articles and videos on handbuilding techniques, whether you want to brush up on a process or start off in a new direction.
 And, if you haven’t already, be sure download your free copy of our Five Great Handbuilding Techniques: How to Make Pottery Using the Pinch, Coil and Slab Methods for some handbuilding project ideas!

-Brice Dyer’s family has always valued special occasions – using the fancy china and candles for those special dinners.
-The … Read More
+Brice Dyer’s family has always valued special occasions—using the fancy china and candles for those special dinners.
+The idea of … Read More